Rinzlo/bevy_lit/README.md

 A simple 2D lighting library **designed for Bevy**.
 It provides basic lighting features through the types:

+## Features

-- `Lighting2dSettings`: Controls lighting parameters such as shadow softness.
+- Per camera settings to control lighting parameters such as shadow softness and more
-- `AmbientLight2d`: Provides a general light source that illuminates the entire scene uniformly.
-- `PointLight2d`: Emits light from a specific point, simulating light sources like lamps or torches.
+- Multiple light sources including `PointLight2d`, `SpotLight2d` and `TextureLight2d`
+- Primitives to create your own light source using `CustomLight2dPlugin` and `Light2dMaterial`
-- `LightOccluder2d`: Creates shadows and blocks light from `PointLight2d` along side any `Mesh2d`.
+- Light occlusion through `LightOccluder2d` that can be used along side any `Mesh2d`
+- WASM support for WebGPU

 ## Getting Started